FooDeas/raspberrypi-ua-netinst/BUILD.md

 aptitude install git curl bzip2 zip xz-utils gnupg kpartx dosfstools binutils bc
 ```

-The following scripts are used to build the raspbian-ua-netinst installer, listed in the same order they would be used:
+The following scripts are used to build the raspberrypi-ua-netinst installer, listed in the same order they would be used:

  - clean.sh - Start with a clean slate by removing everything created by earlier builds.
 This is not needed on a first build, but won't hurt either.
  - update.sh - Downloads latest Raspbian packages that will be used to build the installer.